-- Scroll down the page and untick the “Similar Account Suggestions” by taping on the checkbox.
+- Scroll down the page and untick the “Show account suggestions on profiles” by tapping the checkbox.

 Once that is disabled, Instagram won’t suggest friends to you again.
 If you need to discover friends in the future, use the same steps and enable the feature again.